Choices for where to live: dormitory, homestay, independently.

 Expect living arrangements to be more restrictive than in the U.S. Both dormitories and homestay families have curfews—usually midnight.

-For both dorm and homestay students, a local transportation pass between your lodging and school is included in the program cost when class is in session.
+Both dorm and homestay students receive a local transportation pass between lodging and school.
+The pass, included in the program cost, is for use on days when class is in session.

-You may arrange your own housing while enrolled in the KCP language and culture courses.
-If you do, you will be responsible for the cost of transportation between your accommodation and school as well as transportation from the airport to your accommodation.
-You will be sent information on the date and time of orientation.
+You are free to make your own housing arrangements while enrolled in the KCP language and culture courses.
+If you choose independent lodging, you are responsible for transportation costs between your accommodation and school, as well as transportation from the airport to your residence.